graphnet-team/graphnet/docs/source/integration/integration.rst

 When the :code:`DataConverter` is instantiated, it will set the :code:`Extractors` that it was instantiated with as member variables of our :code:`GraphNeTFileReader`, making them available to us under :code:`self._extractors`.
 When the conversion is running, the :code:`DataConverter` will pass a :code:`file_path` to our :code:`__call__` function, and it is the job of our reader to open this file and apply extractors to it.
-These calls will happen in parallel automatically, so we do not have to worry about parallelizing this code ourselves.
+These calls will happen in parallel automatically.

 So - the reader above first opens the `.pickle` file, and then applies the extractors.
 Job done!
 Let's now define the extractor: